Every cookie contains a key-value pair along with a number of attributes that control when and where that cookie is used.

 SameSite attribute (defined in

-allows you to declare if your cookie should be restricted to a first-party or
+lets you declare whether your cookie is restricted to a first-party or

 same-site context.
 It's helpful to understand exactly what 'site' means here.